Applying for a commercial operator's licence

 Applying for a licence - partial accreditation

-If you partially hold the approved accreditation (i.e. only 2 of the 3 statements of attainment) you should contact an RTO of your choice and undertake training to obtain the third statement of attainment.
+If you partially hold the approved accreditation (i.e. only 2 of the 3 competencies) you should contact an RTO of your choice and undertake training to obtain the third competency.
 You then need to get copies of the statements of attainment certified by a JP or a Commissioner for Declarations and apply as described above in 'Applying for a licence in Queensland'.